-- (1) Unless expressly otherwise determined in these by-laws, a councillor may speak only once on a matter. - (2) The introducer of a motion or proposal may reply in conclusion of the debate but must confine his or her reply to addressing matters raised by previous speakers during the debate. - (3) The speaker may, during a meeting of the council, allow the mayor and the mayor may, during a meeting of the mayoral committee, allow the chairperson of a section 79 -committee to make an explanatory statement prior to the consideration of any particular matter in a report of such committee or during the discussion of such report in reply to a specific question.
+(1) Unless expressly otherwise determined in these by-laws, a councillor may speak only once on a matter.

+- (2) The introducer of a motion or proposal may reply in conclusion of the debate but must confine his or her reply to addressing matters raised by previous speakers during the debate. - (3) The council may allow the mayor to make an explanatory statement prior to the consideration of any particular matter in the report of the executive committee or during the discussion of such report in reply to a specific question.